foocheung/barcode_overlapper/README.md

 This script is useful for quality control and sample identification in single-cell sequencing experiments, particularly when working with multi-omic data (e.g., combined gene expression and protein abundance measurements).
 It helps identify potential sample mix-ups or contamination by comparing barcode overlap between different sample types.

-The code appears well-structured and uses efficient methods like streaming for handling large files.
-However, it's worth noting that the subsample size (1e6) and barcode length (16) are hardcoded, which might need adjustment depending on the specific experimental setup.
+The subsample size (1e6) and barcode length (16) are hardcoded, which might need adjustment depending on the specific experimental setup.

 Expect you folder structure :